Business Services Estonia

 Soffices for business services Estonia

-The industry has matured, SSCs become multifunctional and multilingual as a norm.
+The industry has matured, centre’s become multifunctional and multilingual as a norm.
 Higher order tasks and wider geographic remits are trusted.
-Continuous process improvement and innovation occur in centres of excellence.
+Continuous process improvement and innovation occur.

-Estonia’s value proposition is based on its skilled workforce, ranking high globally in math, IT, and language skills.
+In 2026, Estonia’s value proposition is based on its skilled workforce, which ranks high globally for math, IT, and languages.

 201620192025